Skip navigation

-When you have diabetes, you should have good control of your blood sugar (glucose).
+When you have diabetes, you should aim to have good control of your blood sugar (glucose).
 If your blood sugar is not controlled, serious health problems called complications can happen to your body.
 Learn how to manage your blood sugar so that you can stay as healthy as possible.

 Take Control of Your Diabetes